-In the context of firm borrowing costs, the CDS basis (which strongly correlates with the excess bond premium) has important implications for both firm funding capacity and economic activity.
 We present a theoretical model that relates the extent to which financial markets can effectively use assets as collateral to the CDS basis on those bonds.
-In particular, we show that the basis is positive when agents can use risky debt contracts as collateral to issue financial promises.
-Structured finance that uses pools of collateral to issue senior-subordinated capital structures will produce positive bases on the underlying collateral, and thus financing these assets will be cheap (i.e., the excess bond premium is negative).
-We also prove that when multiple CDS contracts are traded in an economy with debt collateralization, the bases on the CDS contracts must be different as each level of has a different collateral value.
-Finally, we provide some empirical evidence using inclusion/exclusion in CDX indices to show that the behavior of the CDS basis is consistent with our theory.
+In particular, we show that the basis is positive when either (i) an asset can be tranched into multiple securities or (ii) agents can use risky debt contracts as collateral to issue financial promises.
+Structured finance that uses pools of collateral to issue senior-subordinated capital structures will produce positive bases on the underlying collateral, and thus financing these assets will be cheap.
+We also prove that when multiple CDS contracts are traded in an economy with tranching or pyramiding, the bases on the CDS contracts must be different as each level of has a different collateral value.
+We provide empirical evidence for our theory using inclusion/exclusion in CDX indices to show that the behavior of the CDS basis is consistent with our theory.